 Another common factor in many truck accident crashes is driver fatigue.
 The work of a truck driver is tedious, and long hours on the road can increase the risk of a truck accident.
 That's why the Federal Motor Carrier Safety Administration has strict hours of enforcement rules limiting how many hours a truck driver can work in a single shift and how many of those may be spent on the road.
 Too many truck drivers and trucking companies fail to follow these rules, which is why it is another focus of OHP's enforcement.

 Of those 22,000 heavy truck crashes reported, 12,500 were deemed the fault of the truck driver.
 Further, 2,600 of those collisions resulted in a serious injury, while 40 ended in a fatality.
 Most of those killed were either occupants of other vehicles or else non-passengers, such pedestrians and bicyclists.

-In the event that you or a loved one is injured in a truck accident, it’s crucial that you consult with an experienced attorney at Landskroner Grieco Merriman, LLC.
+In the event that you or a loved one is injured in a truck accident, it's crucial that you consult with an experienced attorney at Merriman Legal, LLC.